electron/electron/docs/tutorial/updates.md

 ## Using `update.electronjs.org`

-GitHub's Electron team maintains [update.electronjs.org], a free and open-source webservice that Electron apps can use to self-update.
+The Electron team maintains [update.electronjs.org], a free and open-source webservice that Electron apps can use to self-update.
 The service is designed for Electron apps that meet the following criteria: